Whatsapp Icon

 Treatments

-I did six rounds of chemo, then 11 rounds of herceptin, followed by targeted immunotherapy.
-Afterwards I had 25 rounds of radiation.
+I did six rounds of chemo, then 11 rounds of Herceptin, followed by targeted immunotherapy.
+Afterwards, I had 25 rounds of radiation.
 I've had a double mastectomy and I'm currently doing reconstruction.

-Initial phases were much more difficult than the latter ones.
+The initial phases were much more difficult than the latter ones.
 Radiation felt less difficult than surgery and surgery was less tiring than Chemotherapy.

 I had 6 cycles of Chemo.
 I had to do this for 18 weeks.
 Being a Mom, I had to change diapers; I had to get up 20 times in the night; all of this was very strenuous for me with my weakened body.

-Help from Support system
+Help from My Support System

 My husband was my cheerleader.
 But my child was my motivation to keep moving.